cryptotriv/cryptotriv/README.md

 - 👋 Hi, I’m @cryptotriv
-- 👀 I’m interested in cryptocurrency, smart contract and backend development and security research
+- 👀 I’m interested in dApp development and Smart Contract security research
-- 🌱 I’m currently learning Solidity and Smart Contract security
+- 🌱 I’m currently learning React and Smart Contract security
-- 💞️ I’m looking to collaborate on smart contract development and testing
+- 💞️ I’m looking to collaborate on dApp development and testing
 - 📫 You can reach me on Twitter at @cryptotriv or via email at cryptotriv@gmail.com

 <!---